-Mulled wine, mince pies and plenty of local produce for sale… It can only be the Exeter Christmas Market, an annual festive tradition in the Devonian capital.
-And this year, for the first time ever, the market has been organised by the Cathedral, meaning that a real emphasis has been placed on promoting local businesses from Exeter and other places around South West England.
+Mulled wine, mince pies and plenty of local produce for sale… It can only be the Exeter Christmas Market, an annual festive tradition which is held in the heart of the Devonian capital.
+The Devonian market is now organised by the Cathedral, meaning that a real emphasis has been placed on promoting local businesses from Exeter and other places around South West England.

 - Introducing Exeter

 - Exeter Christmas Market: Feeling festive in Devon